 Then the second time (1281) they sent two armies - one with 900 ships with 40,000 troops sent from Masan, Korea.
-The second group came from southern China with 3,500 ships (each about 73 meters (240 feet) long.
-With a total of 100,000 troops.
+The second group came from southern China with 3,500 ships, each about 73 meters (240 feet) long, with a total of 100,000 troops.
 Then a typhoon came and all of these boats were shipwrecked and 100,000 men died ... so he did not conquer Japan.
-Here is a picture of a Mongolian general's helmet that was found on the beach after they Mongol army retreated in the battle of 1281.
-You can see on the helmet there is a Christian cross.
+Here is a picture of a Mongolian general's helmet that was found on the beach after the Mongol army retreated in the battle of 1281.
+You can see on the helmet that there is a Christian cross.
 This is displayed in the Nichiren Museum in Fukuoka, Japan.

 The Mongols controlled Korea to about 1350.
-During this time the Korean royal family married into the families of the Mongol Khans.
+During this time, the Korean royal family married into the families of the Mongol

+Khans.
 The Mongols used Jeju Island to raise horses.

-Kublai Khan did however have many countries under his control including Korea, China, India and Tibet.
-He tried his best to conquer nations thru peaceful ways, not thru war.
+Kublai Khan did, however, have many countries under his control, including Korea, China, India, and Tibet.
+He tried his best to conquer nations through peaceful means, rather than resorting to war.
 He loved literature.
 He became a Buddhist.
 And it is said that he was the one who introduced ancestor worship to China.
-He moved the Mongolian capital from Karakorum to Khanbalik (modern Beijing).
+He moved the Mongolian capital from declared he was a Muslim.
+He began to destroy all Christian churches and Buddhist temples.
+Within 10 years

+Karakorum to Khanbalik (modern Beijing).